cesanta/mongoose/docs/c-api/net.h/mg_event_handler_t.md

 ---

 Callback function (event handler) prototype.
 Must be defined by the user.
-Mongoose calls the event handler, passing events defined below.
+Mongoose calls the event handler, passing the events defined below.